fpolys/Files-for-Pizza_Shop-Database/README.md

 In particular the purpose of this project is to extract useful data insights for the year 2015 for this pizza shop.
 This data analysis was created with toos like Tableau, Excel, Sql and the Knime analytics platform.
-This project file directory contains DDL and DML queries for creating the database and extract data insights and conclusions
+This project file directory contains DDL and DML queries for creating the database and extract data insights and conclusions The file order_details.csv contains over 40,000 rows that's why it's not included an extra file with DDL sql commands which can create the certain file.